autowarefoundation/autoware.universe/localization/yabloc/yabloc_particle_filter/README.md

 ## Purpose

 * This node performs predictive updating and resampling of particles.
-* This node retroactively reflects the particle weights determined by the corrector node.
+* It retroactively reflects the particle weights determined by the corrector node.

 ## Inputs / Outputs